-Saekwang Nam is a PhD student in Haptic Intelligence department of Max Planck Institute for Intelligent Systems.
+Saekwang Nam is a Ph.D. student in Haptic Intelligence department of Max Planck Institute for Intelligent Systems.
 His main interests are to understand fingerpad-surface interaction, to explore the principle of human finger perception.
-He is also interested in developing soft material based actuators and sensors.
+He is also interested in developing tactile sensors to understand finger-contact mechanisms.

-Before participating in HI department, he had worked in Electronics and Telecommunications Research Institute (ETRI), Daejeon, South Korea, where he had focused on morphing technology based on electro-active polymers.
+Before joining this department, he had worked in Electronics and Telecommunications Research Institute (ETRI), Daejeon, South Korea.
+He developed diverse applications using electroactive polymers.

 finger pad haptics soft actuators sensors human computer interactions soft robotics